kevinding0218/InterviewDocuments/Q and A/Message Queue/Kafka.md

 #### Cluster
 = Contains a group of brokers for storing huge amount of data
 ### Topic Replication
-- Store multiple copies of partition in id
+- Store multiple copies of partition in different machines
+- Usually with 3 copies by default, as service failure is a very common scenario in data center, with 2 copies it is considered less, more than
 ### Fault Tolenrance
 -
 ### Difference between topic and Queue